People use the expression eat my dust when they feel confident about outperforming their opponent at something.

 ‘Keep up?
 You-all will eat my dust,’ shrilled the boy, in a fever of excitement, and boastful.”

-Another example of this idiom in print is from a magazine (I think) called Motor Age, Volume 16, 1909:
+Here is a second example of this idiom in print, this one coming from a magazine called Motor Age, Volume 16, 1909:

 “We pounded along steadily, first along the beautiful shore road skirting Lake Erie, and then through the vineyard section near Westfield, passing a number of cars going our way and coming out victorious in several sharp battles for the lead with larger cars, none of which were anxious to eat our dust.”

-Here are two examples of this expression used in sentences.
+Here are two examples of this expression used in a sentence: